pytorch/executorch/docs/source/compiler-delegate-and-partitioner.md

-During preprocessing, backends are given an edge dialect program, a list of compile specs specifying the values needed for compilation, and are expected to return a compiled blob, or binary contains the desired program to be run in the backend, and profiling information.
+During preprocessing, backends are given an edge dialect program, a list of compile specs specifying the values needed for compilation, and are expected to return a compiled blob, or binary containing the desired program to be run in the backend.
 During serialization, the compiled blob will be serialized as part of the `.pte` file, and directly loaded to the device.
-The API looks something like:
+The API for this process is:

 ```python
 def preprocess(